wingsforsophia/SophLibs/README.md

 ## Planned future enhancements

-More categories, more libs, further DRYing out the code.
+More categories, more libs, further DRYing the code.

 ## Sources/Attributions